bitjson/bch-zce/readme.md

 }
 ```

-To fulfill the `instantAcceptanceEscrow` requirement, the wallet must construct a ZCE-secured transaction in which the value of the ZCE output is at least the value of **`instantAcceptanceEscrow` in satoshis plus the transaction's miner fee**.
-For example, to pay a request with an `instantAcceptanceEscrow` of `193300` with a 300 byte ZCE-secured transaction (at a fee rate of 1 satoshi/byte), the ZCE output must be at least `193600`.
+To fulfill the `instantAcceptanceEscrow` requirement, the wallet must construct a ZCE-secured transaction in which the value of the ZCE output is at least the value of **`instantAcceptanceEscrow` in satoshis plus the transaction's minimum required miner fee**.
+For example, to pay a request with an `instantAcceptanceEscrow` of `193300` with a 300 byte ZCE-secured transaction (at a minimum required fee rate of 1 satoshi/byte), the ZCE output must be at least `193600`.

 > Note, a ZCE output value of only `instantAcceptanceEscrow` in satoshis cannot be safely accepted due to relay rules: if a previously broadcasted ZCE-secured transaction conflicts with the ZCE-secured transaction sent to the payee, the transaction sent to the payee would not be accepted by the network as a valid replacement.
-The ZCE output value must be at least `instantAcceptanceEscrow` plus the transaction's miner fee to guarantee network acceptance.
+The ZCE output value must be at least `instantAcceptanceEscrow` plus the transaction's minimum required miner fee to guarantee network acceptance.

 ##### Chaining ZCE-Secured Transactions

-Additionally, if P2PKH outputs of previous ZCE-secured transactions are used to fund the transaction fulfilling this payment request, **each funding ZCE-secured transaction must have used a ZCE output value greater than or equal to the value of `instantAcceptanceEscrow` in satoshis plus the fulfilling transaction's miner fee**.
+Additionally, if P2PKH outputs of previous ZCE-secured transactions are used to fund the transaction fulfilling this payment request, **each funding ZCE-secured transaction must have used a ZCE output value greater than or equal to the value of `instantAcceptanceEscrow` in satoshis plus the fulfilling transaction's minimum required miner fee**.

 #### Payment